f4grx/sys11/README.md

 What is being done right now
 ----------------------------
 * Writing a 68HC11 simulator integrated with gdb to debug the monitor.
-* Editing schematic to fix errors and match reality of prototype
-* Writing the monitor ROM including a RAM allocator
+* Writing the monitor ROM including a RAM allocator (SPI bus driver)

 What remains to be done
 -----------------------
+* Editing schematic to fix errors and match reality of prototype
 * Finish simulating all opcodes
 * Replace fifth LS245 registers with sth that allows open drain on RST and IRQs.
 * Determine next step for hardware.
 Secondary board with more RAM?
 EPROM programmer?
 * NVRAM SSD using these old bq4017 samples maxim generously offered me for free multiple years ago (Unfortunately this board will be a one-of-a-kind add-on unless you have these chips available or are able to find enough RAM chips)
-* Some kind of documentation storage using big EEPROMs (27C040) mapped in IO space using a 256-byte window.
+* Some kind of documentation storage using big EEPROMs (27C040/27C080) mapped in IO space using a 256-byte window.
 This would allow use as block storage.
 Same idea applies to the bq4017 nvrams.
 * I2C bus hardware
+* Design a smaller PCB that can fit in a smaller shielded box.

 Software roadmap
 ----------------
 * Bootloader for extended mode - DONE
 * Malloc - WIP, almost validated
 * Simulator - WIP
-* Basic shell to manipulate memory - STARTED
+* Basic shell to manipulate memory - DONE
+* SPI bus driver - WIP
+* I2C bus driver
-* SPI and I2C drivers
+* SPI and/or I2C EEPROM driver
 * Filesystem (RRSF, already half designed)
+* Volume mounting mechanism
 * ed-based text editor
 * Assembler
 * Self host the system